-- Square For Restaurants: Square for Restaurants is an advanced restaurant-specific POS solution with features like multiple location management, menu support, coursing, and more.
+- Square For Restaurants: Square for Restaurants is an advanced restaurant-specific POS solution with multiple location management, menu support, coursing, and more.
 This service starts at $60/month plus 2.6% + $0.10/per swiped, dipped, or tapped transaction.

-- Square For Retail: Square for Retail is an advanced POS solution with features like advanced inventory, custom label printing, and more.
+- Square For Retail: Square for Retail is an advanced POS solution with advanced inventory, custom label printing, and more.
 This service starts at $60/month plus 2.5% + $0.10/per swiped, dipped, or tapped transaction.
 Read our full Square for Retail review to learn more.